 If your loan is insured by the FHA, there is a program offered by most FHA lenders that will allow you to refinance regardless of your credit rating.

 An FHA Streamline refinance loan is available to any borrower who is up-to-date in payments on an FHA-insured mortgage.
 The Streamline loans are about a simple as they come — they do not require credit checks, income verification or home appraisals.

 To qualify, borrowers must show a "net tangible benefit" from the refinancing, such as a lower interest rate or a move to a fixed from an adjustable-rate mortgage.
 Unlike the refinancing available from banks, the FHA loans cannot be used to turn home equity into cash.

 How else can I refinance with bad credit?

-If an FHA refinance or a quick improvement to your credit score is out of the question, another alternative is persuading a friend or family member to co-sign your refinanced loan.
+If you cannot find a lender who specializes in bad-credit loans to help you, and an FHA refinance or a quick improvement to your credit score is out of the question, another alternative is persuading a friend or family member to co-sign your refinanced loan.
 That is a big help in your credit application, depending in the creditworthiness of your co-signer, but it is also a big responsibility for your friend or relative.
 They will be on the hook for at least a portion of the loan, although they do not have a claim on your property.

 Finally, if you have cash or other assets you can turn into cash, let the bank know you have it, ideally through a deposit.
 The idea is to show the bank you have the ability to repay the loan and, if necessary, are willing to pledge it as collateral, even though you may not have the necessary income or credit rating.